ASintsova/HUTI-RNAseq/analysis/fba/2017-12-16-model-2/notebook/README.md

 * Most strains/models look ok, something is off about HM7 and HM66.
 Need to go back to the list of deleted genes and see whats up.

 * Other things to consider: develop scripts that quickly identify what genes were deleted from each model, and then possibly re-run blast to make sure those are absent.
 See if there are any patterns between different clinical strains.

+#### 2018-01-11
+##### Summary: Ran iron simulations.
+NO difference between models.

+* Probably not surprising and good is that not differences between models.
+* There are differences between aerobic and anaerobic conditions in terms both of how much iron is needed for at least minimal growth and need for ferrous vs ferric iron.
+Don't really know what is present during infection.